glenntosco/ProjectBlue/docs/Architecture.md

 - A license signed with Ed25519 and encrypted using AES-256-GCM
 - A DNS-routed subdomain like `clientname.p4books.cloud`

-Tenant records are managed globally in the `ProjectBlueDev` database, including:
+Tenant records are managed globally in the `ProjectBlueDev` dev database, including:
 - Tenant metadata
 - Associated subscription and license data
 - Partner affiliations and role permissions